cloudflare/cloudflare-docs/content/dns/zone-setups/reference/domain-status.md

 ---
 pcx_content_type: reference
-title: Domain statuses
+title: Zone statuses
 ---

-# Domain statuses
+# Zone statuses

-Once you [add a domain](/fundamentals/setup/account-setup/add-site/) to Cloudflare on a full or partial setup, it moves through several statuses:
+Once you [add your website or application](/fundamentals/setup/account-setup/add-site/) to Cloudflare, it can be in several statuses:

 - **Setup**: You initiated but did not finish the signup process.

-- **Pending Nameserver Update**:
+- **Pending Nameserver Update**: Cloudflare responds to DNS queries for pending zones on the assigned Cloudflare nameserver IPs, but your zone is still not active and is subject to the limitations listed below.

   - **Causes**:

     - [_Full setups_](/dns/zone-setups/full-setup/): You have either not changed your authoritative nameservers at your registrar or your change has not yet been authenticated.
     - [_Partial setups_](/dns/zone-setups/partial-setup/): You have either not added the verification TXT record to your authoritative DNS or that record has not yet been authenticated.

   - **Limitations**:

     - Pending zones cannot be used to [proxy traffic to Cloudflare](/dns/manage-dns-records/reference/proxied-dns-records/#pending-domains).